-Here, We have reviewed the best 5 badminton racquets from top brands.
+Here, We have reviewed the best 5 badminton rackets for doubles from top brands.
 However, the variation in the specification can greatly impact their effectiveness for doubles gameplay.
-So, that you can get the top notch badminton racquet for doubles game.
+So, that you can get the top-notch badminton racket for doubles game.

 Badminton becomes a serious game when you play in doubles.
 The number of players gets doubled for the same court area, so the game becomes more intense.
 The players must be highly sensitive with their reflexes in order to face the shortened reaction time from the opponent team.